learn-co-curriculum/dsc-linear-regression-statsmodels/README.md

 Wow, that's a lot of information.
 Statsmodels performs a ton of tests and calculates measures to identify goodness of fit.

-* You can find the R-Squared, which is 0.95 i.e. very highly related
+* You can find the R-Squared, which is 0.95 i.e. the data are very linearly related
 * You can also look at the coefficients of the model for intercept and slope (next to "height")
 * Kurtosis and Skew values are shown here
 * A lot of significance testing is being done here